-It represents how fast heat diffuses through a material and has units m2/s.
-In other words, it is the measure of thermal inertia of given material.
+It represents how fast heat diffuses through the material and has units m2/s.
+In other words, it is the measure of the thermal inertia of given material.
 Thermal diffusivity is usually denoted α and is given by:

-As can be seen it measures the ability of a material to conduct thermal energy (represented by factor k) relative to its ability to store thermal energy (represented by factor ρ.cp).
-Materials of large α will respond quickly to changes in their thermal environment, whereas materials of small α will respond more slowly (heat is mostly absorbed), taking longer to reach a new equilibrium condition.
+As can be seen, it measures the ability of a material to conduct thermal energy (represented by factor k) relative to its ability to store thermal energy (represented by factor ρ.cp).
+Materials of large α will respond quickly to changes in their thermal environment.
+In contrast, materials of small α will respond more slowly (heat is mostly absorbed), taking longer to reach a new equilibrium condition.

 Thermal Diffusivity in Heat Conduction Equation